Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Generalization of the Characteristic Time Approximation

 In the Video-on-Demand (VoD) setting, the user can begin watching as soon as a single chunk has been retrieved.
-The time it takes to view this chunk (and the other chunks stored in the cache) then provide a head start for the system to retrieve chunks which correspond to portions of the video which occur later.
-For this reason, it make sense that gLRU should be superior in the VoD setting.
-In Section \ref{sec:videoStream}, we provide numerical results showing that, in addition to this improvement in delay times, total download time is also reduced by using gLRU. gLRU policy does not remove multiple small files when a large file arrives, thus making the policy changing contents slower as compared to the LRU policy.
-The flexibility of having partial file chunks can indeed help getting the number of file chunks in the cache roughly proportional to the arrival rates thus helping in improving the file download times.
+The time it takes to view this chunk (and the other chunks stored in the cache) provides a cushion during which portions of the video which occur later, and are not stored in the cache, can be retrieved from the centralized server.
+For this reason, it makes sense that gLRU should be superior in the VoD setting.
+In Section \ref{sec:videoStream}, we provide numerical results showing that, in addition to this improvement in delay times, total download time is also reduced by using gLRU.
+The flexibility of having partial file chunks can indeed help getting the number of file chunks in the cache roughly proportional to the arrival rates, helping to improve the file download times.